dannyboy849/Full_YOLOv11_Tutorial/Getting_Started/Installing_Ubuntu24.04.md

 # Thats it!
-I recommend checking out "Using_Ubuntu24.04"
+Next, I recommend checking out "Using_Ubuntu24.04"!